 What does homeowners insurance pay for if my home is damaged due to a fire?

-Your standard homeowners insurance will pay for the cost of repairing the fire damage to your property, structure and contents.
-They will also pay additional living expenses if you need to stay somewhere else while the repairs are made.
+Your standard homeowners insurance will pay for the cost of repairing the fire damage to your property, structure and contents according to the terms of your policy.
+There is also coverage to help pay for additional living expenses if you need to stay somewhere else while the repairs are made.

 The Bottom Line

-Although private mortgage insurance and homeowners insurance are both related to your home, only one has any real benefit to you.
-Private mortgage insurance could cost you hundreds of dollars per month in premium payments to protect your lender and should be avoided if possible.
+Although private mortgage insurance and homeowners insurance are both related to your home, only homeowners insurance primarily works to benefit you.
+Private mortgage insurance could cost you hundreds of dollars per month in premium payments to protect your lender so it is often not a preferred route for financing a home.

 Homeowners insurance spreads out your financial risk if you suffer major damage or a complete loss of your home and property.
 It covers the cost of repairing or replacing your home and property by paying you directly and is an expense worth paying for.